marckhouzam/test-acc-tanzu-cli/docs/tanzu_accelerator_fragment_update.md

   -n, --namespace string      namespace for accelerator fragments (default "accelerator-system")
-      --reconcile             trigger a reconciliation including the associated GitRepository resource --secret-ref string     name of secret containing credentials for private Git repository --source-image string   name of the source image for the accelerator fragment
+      --reconcile             trigger a reconciliation including the associated GitRepository resource --secret-ref string     name of secret containing credentials for private Git repository --source-image string   (DEPRECATED) name of the source image for the accelerator fragment
 ```

 ### Options inherited from parent commands